rogerboesch/playground/README.md

 After that you have a Visual Studio solution file which you can use in the ```build``` folder.
 To execute Playground.exe from within Visual Studio, **SDL2.dll* has to be in the same folder as the executable.
-Also level1.txt (which is in the asset folder) must for now be in %HOMEFOLDER%\vexxon\level1.txt
+Also level1.txt (which is in the assets folder) must for now be in %HOMEFOLDER%\vexxon\level1.txt

 ### Execute Playground.exe